Phase-change material: Recent advances in phase-change materials

 PCMs have been increasingly utilized in energy storage systems, particularly in renewable energy applications.
 One promising approach is the integrations of PCMs into thermal energy storage units for solar and wind power systems.
 By mitigating fluctuations in power generation, these materials enhance reliability of renewable energy sources.
 Furthermore, the incorporations of PCMs into lithium-ion battery systems has shown potential in managing thermal runaway, thereby improving battery safety and longevity.
 Additionally PCM-enhanced smart windows and walls have been developed to regulate indoor temperatures and reduce building energy consumption by up to 30%.
 PCM-integrated heat pump systems have also demonstrated significant savings in heating and cooling applications.
+PCM-based thermal energy storage still needs considerable experimentation, but laboratory-scale setups often rely on expensive hardware, limiting experimental testing and validation.
+To overcome this challenge open-source hardware designs have been developed and released parametric model enables rapid iterative customization using low-cost 3D printers, commercially available materials, and off-the-shelf components.